OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.5/office.context.mailbox.diagnostics.md

 #### hostVersion: String

-Gets a string that represents the version of either the host application or the Exchange Server (e.g. "15.0.468.0").
+Gets a string that represents the version of either the host application or the Exchange Server (e.g., "15.0.468.0").

 If the mail add-in is running on the Outlook desktop client or iOS, the `hostVersion` property returns the version of the host application, Outlook.
 In Outlook on the web, the property returns the version of the Exchange Server.